Evidence of an Emergent "Self" in Continual Robot Learning: Results

-To test this hypothesis, we first grouped connected neurons by creating a co-activation matrix that captures when pairs of neurons’ activations are correlated\cite{horta2021coactivation,weil2025coactivationtransformers}.
-We then used a standard block diagonalization procedure \cite{CuthillMcKee1969Bandwidth,GeorgeLiu1981SparsePD} to find the major blocks of neurons in this matrix, corresponding to the subnetwork.
+We tested our hypothesis on the plateaued walk, wiggle, and bob networks of the quadruped and compared the resulting structure to a single-task baseline.
+Figure~\ref{fig:alluvial-sketch} provides an intuitive view of the structure we tested for: whether the neural network contains a stable, reusable, task-agnostic grouping of neurons that remains relatively unchanged as the behavior changes, versus a fully entangled representation in which task-related and body-related structure are not separable.
+To test this hypothesis, we first grouped connected neurons by creating a co-activation matrix that captures when pairs of neurons' activations are correlated~\cite{horta2021coactivation,weil2025coactivationtransformers}.
+We then used a standard block diagonalization procedure~\cite{CuthillMcKee1969Bandwidth,GeorgeLiu1981SparsePD} to find the major blocks of neurons in this matrix, corresponding to the subnetwork.
 Finally, we checked whether these blocks (subnetworks) remain persistent across time, or they reorganize.
-Our hypothesis is that under changing conditions (continual learning), there will be a persistent subnetwork (the “self”) clearly separable from the rest of the neurons (which are more task-specific), whereas under static conditions there will be just one large group of neurons (the “everything brain”, Fig ~\ref{fig:curriculum-learning}).
+Our hypothesis is that under changing conditions (continual learning), there will be a persistent subnetwork (the ``self'') clearly separable from the rest of the neurons (which are more task-specific), whereas under static conditions there will be just one large group of neurons (the ``everything brain'', Fig~\ref{fig:curriculum-learning}).

 For a walk-only baseline, cross-policy connections are visually diffuse.
 When we compare consecutively trained walk checkpoints, the networks do not yield a clean, trackable self subnetwork, and matches fragment into many small, scattered streams.
-Consistent with this qualitative picture, the quantitative diagnostics (showing one checkpoint) in Figure~\ref{fig:analysis-quant} show no clear separation into a dominant high-stability subnetwork; instead, persistence scores are distributed more smoothly across subnetworks, suggesting that once performance has saturated, additional training primarily produces weak, noisy reorganization rather than refining a stable core.
+Consistent with this qualitative picture, the quantitative diagnostics in Figure~\ref{fig:analysis-quant} show no clear separation into a dominant high-stability subnetwork; instead, persistence scores are distributed more smoothly across subnetworks, suggesting that once performance has saturated, additional training primarily produces weak, noisy reorganization rather than refining a stable core.